Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 The following packages that will be installed are the necessary core packages and the drivers for the install as well as some drivers for wifi cards, sound cards, and your CPU manufacturer's microcode.

-To install the core components, run `pacstrap -K /mnt base base-devel linux linux-headers linux-firmware linux-firmware-marvell linux-firmware-whence man-db man-pages nano sof-firmware` and before you confirm the command either add the `intel-ucode` or `amd-ucode` to the command and install the packages.
+To install the core components, run `pacstrap -K /mnt base base-devel linux linux-headers linux-firmware linux-firmware-marvell linux-firmware-whence man-db man-pages tex-info nano sof-firmware` and before you confirm the command, add either the `intel-ucode` or `amd-ucode` packages to install your CPU Microcode.

 ## 7. Generating the fstab file and chrooting into the install.